 In 1995 Jim watched the finals of the old Scottish Karate Governing Body Championships in Monklands Sport Centre, and decided that was the direction he wanted to go in.
 After leaving UKASKO Jim set about becoming a member of the SKGB using his three clubs to form a small Association.
 In 1997 the group was granted full membership of the Governing Body.

-20 years later, the association now consists of eight clubs based in East Kilbride, Rutherglen, Strathaven, Uddingston, Eaglesham, Hamilton, Blantyre & Moffat.
-Most of these clubs are Shotokan based.
-This is not to say we would not accept clubs from other styles into our organization as Blantyre and Motherwell are Shukokai.
-We are open to any club or group whose Instructors are open minded and willing to get involved in Association activities.
+20 years later, the association now consists of seven clubs based in East Kilbride, Rutherglen, Strathaven, Uddingston, Eaglesham, Hamilton, & Moffat.
+All of these clubs are Shotokan based.
+This is not to say we would not accept clubs from other styles into our organization as we are open to any club or group whose Instructors are open minded and willing to get involved in Association activities.
 We try to provide something for everyone, whether it be competitive sport karate, Refereeing, to the more traditional elements of Karate with our grading system and willingness to allow students to have the freedom to train with any club within the Governing Body.
+Being part of the Governing Body also gives students access to the National Coaches and both Kata and Kumite squads.

 Copyright.
 All Rights Reserved